 2013 – Present, New York, NY

-Teaching applied courses in computer science, web design, databases, computer programming, and interactive product design with custom electronic circuits.
+Training the next generation of engineers, designers, and hackers.
+Teaching applied courses in software engineering, computer science, web design, database-driven apps, computer programming, and interactive product design with custom electronic circuits.

 Adjunct Faculty, New York University, School of Professional Studies